Mohit242-bit/clean/INDEX.md

 # 📚 Cleean Website - Documentation Index

 Welcome!
-This file helps you navigate all the documentation for the Sqeakycleaning services website.
+This file helps you navigate all the documentation for the Squeaky Clean services website.

 ## 🗺️ Documentation Map